SAVE THE DATES!

 The Maryland Biological Stream Survey: A Foundation of Sound Science to Ensure the Future of Maryland's Streams

 The third round of statewide random sampling concluded in the summer of 2009.
 In 2011, MBSS sampled targeted areas around the state, as well as sites related to special circumstances, such as the influx of high flows due to heavy summer rains.
-In 2012, MBSS will conduct special project sampling and produce reports based on the data collected from 2007-2009.
+In 2014, MBSS will begin the fourth round of statewide random sampling.
+More information will be posted soon.